VinceAxe/archi-language/README.md

 2. From the master branch, the english language is run from the ant script provided by the [NLS Plugin](https://github.com/smeagol74/archi-nls)
 3. a copy is done of the nls folder inside the "lang_en" branch
 4. a new branch for the target language is added (for instance : "lang_fr")
-5. The .en folders have to be renamed in the target language
+5. The .en and nl/en folders have to be renamed in the target language
 6. All *_en files have to be renamed in the target language (bash command :
 'for i in $(find ./com.* -iname "*_en*"); do mv -v $i $(echo "$i" | sed -r 's|_en|_fr|g'); done' )